WIND & SOLAR WORKSHOP

 This work explores the implementation of coordinated control for a portfolio of electrolyzers.

 The Power-to-X technologies are expected to become an important part of Offshore Energy Hubs (OEH), offering demand-side flexibility, optimizing wind energy production and providing power balancing services.
 The latter implies the implementation of a control strategy for a large-scale electrolysis plant, which can consist of a variety of electrolyzers with different flexibility capabilities.
-The identical control strategy implemented for electrolyzers with different parameters within one electrolysis plant can lead to non-optimal operation of electrolyzer and can cause negative consequences, such as power oscillations between the two types of electrolyzers.
+The identical control strategy implemented for electrolyzers with different parameters within one electrolysis plant can lead to non-optimal operation of electrolysis plant and can cause negative consequences, such as power oscillations between the two types of electrolyzers.

 This work results and conclusions are based on the master's thesis work.